icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

   "message": "a redaction of Registrant Email must have either the email and contact-uri" }
 ```
-3. In the redaction object from the above test, verify that the method property is present as is a JSON string of “replacementValue”.
+3. Test case [-64102](#id-testCase-64102){ #id-testCase-64102 }: In the redaction object from the above test, verify that the method property is present as is a JSON string of “replacementValue”.
 ```json
 {
   "code": -64102,